 Lithops helmutii L. Bolus

 Lithops steineckeana is a stemless, perennial succulent with pair of plump leaves.
-They are compact, up to 1 inch (2.5 cm) tall, up to 0.8 inch (2 cm) wide, pale grey, buff or cream, tinged with pink, pale yellow or light orange-brown, sometimes flushed with more intense orange-brown around the margins.
-The daisy-like flowers are golden yellow and up to 1.2 inch (3 cm) in diameter.
+They are compact, up to 1 inch (2.5 cm) tall, up to 0.8 inches (2 cm) wide, pale grey, buff or cream, tinged with pink, pale yellow or light orange-brown, sometimes flushed with more intense orange-brown around the margins.
+The daisy-like flowers are golden yellow and up to 1.2 inches (3 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
 In late summer, Lithops will go dormant and water should be severely restricted to prevent bursting leaves.
 The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves and growth will begin again.
 It's safe to water during this period.
 Heading into the winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
 In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward their summer dormancy period and the emergence of new leaves in the fall.

 Lithops are very slow-growing, small plants, which makes them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
 In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years… – See more at: How to Grow and Care for Lithops